-The required depth of the holes The size of project The purpose of drilling Type of terrain The size cores required for exploration

-The nature of the formation i.e. extent to which it is broken or fractured Drilling equipments can be categorized into the following broad groups -

-- a.
-Percussion drills b.
-Rotary drills The rotary drills can be further grouped into - - i.
+The required depth of the holes The size of project The purpose of drilling Type of terrain The size cores required for exploration The nature of the formation i.e. extent to which it is broken or fractured Drilling equipments can be categorized into the following broad groups b.
+Rotary drills - The rotary drills can be further a.
+Percussion drills grouped into i.
 Pressure drilling ii.
-Abrasion drilling

-Also, various types of augers are used for earth drilling.

-- a.
-Percussion drilling A percussion drill breaks rocks into pieces by the impact from repeated blows.
+Abrasion drilling Also, various types of augers are used for earth drilling. a.
+Percussion drilling - A percussion drill breaks rocks into pieces by the impact from repeated blows.
 Sometimes, compressed air or hydraulic fluid can power percussion drills.
 It may be combined as rotary and percussion.
-It generally employs a reciprocating air operated hammer with impacts a rotating bit or a spring of rotating drill with bit on its bottom. - b.
-Rotary drilling In the rotary drilling, the drilling is carried by applying a down pressure and at the same time continuously rotating the bit in the hole.
+It generally employs a reciprocating air operated hammer with impacts a rotating bit or a spring of rotating drill with bit on its bottom. b.
+Rotary drilling - In the rotary drilling, the drilling is carried by applying a down pressure and at the same time continuously rotating the bit in the hole.
 This type of drills can be mounted on a truck or crawler tracts.
 These drills are suitable for drilling soft or medium rock.

-Blasting

-The operation to break rocks such that it can be quarried for processing aggregate production or to excavate a right-of-way is called blasting.
+Blasting The operation to break rocks such that it can be guarried for processing aggregate production or to excavate a right-of-way is called blasting.
 Blasting is carried out by discharging an explosive in the borehole or any other confined manner carries out blasting.
 There are various types of commercially available explosives.
-They can be -
+They can be i.

-- i.
 Dynamite ii.
 Slurries iii.
 ANFO, or iv.
-Two components explosive The various issues involved in the blasting can be listed as follows - - a.
+Two components explosive The various issues involved in the blasting can be listed as follows a.
 A site engineer should understand the process of blasting.
 Depending on the type of explosives, the blasting process has been developed.
-A site engineer should understand different components in the blasting process. - b.
+A site engineer should understand different components in the blasting process. b.
 The understanding of the nature of explosive is very important.
 He has to know the various materials available in the market.
-Economy and suitability of the explosive for the particular site condition plays an important role. - c.
+Economy and suitability of the explosive for the particular site condition plays an important role. c.
 The site engineer should make safety plan during blasting.
-Each member of his team should understand the safety requirements. - d.
+Each member of his team should understand the safety requirements. d.
 Transportation and storage of explosives is very dangerous.
-The explosive should be transported and stored with high safety. - e.
+The explosive should be transported and stored with high safety. e.
 The schedule of blasting should be intimated to the local people residing in the areas near to the site.

-Tunneling

-Tunnels are horizontal underground passages generally used for transporting men and materials.
+Tunneling Tunnels are horizontal underground passages generally used for transporting men and materials.
 Making caves and tunnels is a very old activity of mankind, which even dates back to 4000 B.C.
-In the present day, tunnels are used for the following purposes - Underground traffic

-Diversion of river water

-Water supply and drainage Excavation of precious materials such as coal, iron, gold.
-Military purposes like underground fortification Underground power plant, warehouse For underground parking places Subways and express ways
+In the present day, tunnels are used for the following purposes -Underground traffic Diversion of river water Water supply and drainage Excavation of precious materials such as coal, iron, gold.
+Military purposes like underground fortification Underground power plant, warehouse For underground parking places Subways and express ways Tunnels are generally of a few metres to several kilometers.
+Its diameter ranges from that of less than a metre to 16-17metres.
+It may be near to the ground or may be at large depths below the ground surface, such as those tunnels in mountains.
+Before starting the tunneling work (process of making a tunnel), following investigations should be carried out meticulously a.
+Hydrological survey b.
+Geological survey and exploration c.
+Rock temperature and gases d.
+Factor influencing the depth of the tunnel below the ground level e.